SC refuses to grant interim stay on operation of electoral bonds

 -

-The Supreme Court on Friday refused to grant an interim stay on the operation of electoral bonds scheme and asked an NGO to file an appropriate application for it.
+The Supreme Court on Friday refused to grant interim stay on the electoral bonds scheme of the Centre on funding to political parties and asked the petitioner NGO to file an appropriate application.

+The Centre told the court the scheme was launched to prevent black money flow into political funding.

-A bench headed by Chief Justice Ranjan Gogoi said the issue requires detailed hearing and, therefore, it will be taken up on April 10.
+A bench of CJI Ranjan Gogoi and Justices Deepak Gupta and Sanjiv Khanna said the issue requires a detailed hearing and, therefore, it will take up the plea on April 10.

-Advocate Prashant Bhushan, appearing for NGO Association of Democratic Reforms (ADR), alleged that thousands of crore are anonymously being given to political parties.

-He alleged that 95 percent of electoral bonds are being given to one party that is the ruling party.

 RECOMMENDED FOR YOU